 You can add a tablespoon or two of tomato sauce, vinegar, or lime juice to your spicy dish.
 If you want to use fresh ingredients, then you can use a lemon or ¼ cup of chopped pineapples or tomatoes for the same purpose.

 After adding the acidic ingredients of your choice, you’ll need to cook the food for about 15 to 20 minutes while stirring continuously to adjust the flavor.

 3. Cool the Dish with Oil or Dairy

 The over-spiced food can be counteracted by using some dairy products and vegetable oil.
 When it comes to dairy products, the formula is the same as we discussed above.
 That’s because dairy products are acidic in nature, and they reduce the pH level of capsaicin compounds.

-Another property of the capsaicin compound is that it’s oil soluble which means you can use olive or grapeseed oil to decrease its intensity.
-Make sure that you use the vegetable oil that complements the taste of the dish.
+Another property of the capsaicin compound is that it’s oil soluble, which means you can use olive or grapeseed oil to decrease its intensity.
+Make sure you use vegetable oil that complements the dish’s taste.

 4. Add Starch

 Adding starch like rice or potatoes to your overspiced food can work wonders for many recipes as these ingredients can help soak up the excess spice.
 Starch comes with quasi-miraculous absorbing characteristics and can efficiently reduce the intensity of over-spiced foods.